thai-shriya/leetcode/leetcode_log.md

 - [2024-11-09] Solved: Find Lucky Integer in an Array (java)
 - [2024-12-04] Solved: Find the Celebrity (java)
 - [2024-12-16] Solved: Final Array State After K Multiplication Operations I (java)
+- [2025-01-12] Solved: Check if a Parentheses String Can Be Valid (java)